getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### consul.endpoint

 Specify the URL that Nelson can reach your Consul servers at.
 It is highly recomended that this communication take place over HTTPS, and the certificate in use matches the domain being used on the remote server.
-If you can sucsessfully cURL from the Nelson machine to the endpoint, then Nelson should be able to interact with Consul without issue.
+If you can successfully cURL from the Nelson machine to the endpoint, then Nelson should be able to interact with Consul without issue.

 ```
 consul.endpoint  = "http://consul.texas.your.company.com"